jr-robotics/robo-gym/README.md

 - ``kill-all-robot-servers`` kills all the running Robot Servers and the Server Manager
 - ``kill-server-manager`` kills the Server Manager

-To start the Server Manager it is necessary to make sure that ROS and the robo-gym workspace are sourced with:
+The Server Manager must be started in a terminal running the default _Python 2.7_.
+It is necessary to make sure that ROS and the robo-gym workspace are sourced with:

+(_Python 2.7_)
 ```bash
 # Source ROS Melodic
 source /opt/ros/melodic/setup.bash